kayleedirecto/kayleedirecto/README.md

 - 👋 Hi, I’m @kayleedirecto
 - 😄 Pronouns: She/Her
-- 📚 Education: In my final year of  my Bachelor's in Physics, minoring in Statistics at McMaster University.
+- 📚 I'm in my final year of my Bachelor's in Physics, minoring in Statistics at McMaster University.
 - 👀 I’m interested in all things simulations and computational science!
 - 🌱 I’m currently working on a simulation for the McMaster Rocketry team's rocket flight path.